-[00:14:59.1] Shari Rabin: Yes.
-So dating back to the 17th century context that we talked about earlier, Jews participated in slavery as enslavers, as traders in enslaved people.
-They fully were part of this system that was emerging as the core of the social and economic life in southern slaveholding societies.
+[00:15:24.3] Shari Rabin: Yes, so I mean, dating back to the 17th century context that we talked about earlier, Jews participated in slavery as enslavers, as traders in enslaved people.
+They fully were part of this system that was emerging as the sort of core of the social and economic life in Southern slaveholding societies.
 So they participate in slavery fully.
-They do tend to live in cities, and so there's fewer examples of southern Jews who are owners of large plantations, which we typically think about when we think about southern slavery in the Antebellum period.
-So it's more like a storekeeper in Charleston with three or four enslaved people who help in the store and in the household, or who are rented out to other people and bring in an income to the household.
+They do tend to live in cities, and so there's far fewer examples of Southern Jews who are owners of large plantations, which we typically think about when we think about Southern slavery in the Antebellum Period.
+So it's more like a storekeeper in Charleston with three or four enslaved people who help in the store and in the household or who are rented out to other people and bring in an income to the household.
 So absolutely, they are participating in slavery and enslaved people.
-I think we have to consider are part of the economic success and everyday life of Jewish people in these southern states.
-You don't see a lot of public discussion amongst southern Jews about slavery.
+I think we have to consider are part of the sort of economic success and everyday life of Jewish people in these Southern states.
+You don't see a lot of public discussion amongst Southern Jews about slavery.
+I think we always, contemporary American Jews especially, want there to have been a lot of handwringing and soul-searching and angst and moral, what we would now see as sort of moral uprightness in this horrible system of exploitation.

-[00:16:20.2] Shari Rabin: I think we always, contemporary American Jews especially, want there to have been a lot of hand-wringing, and soul-searching, and angst, and moral...
-What we would now see as moral uprightness in this horrible system of exploitation.
-But you don't see a lot of that in the documentations.
-And it's hard to know exactly, were they fully part of the society, and just fully accepted the premises of white supremacy underlying slavery, or were they, especially in the Antebellum period when so many were recent arrivals from Europe, from places where their own rights had been so severely restricted, were they just trying to go along to get along, and not attract negative attention.
+[00:17:01.2] Shari Rabin: But you don't see a lot of that in the documentations.
+And it's hard to know exactly where they fully part of the society and just fully accepted the premises of white supremacy underlying slavery, or were they, especially in the Antebellum Period when so many were recent arrivals from Europe, from places where their own rights had been so severely restricted, were they just trying to sort of go along to get along and not attract negative attention?
 It's hard to tell.
-But you do see...
-So you don't see a lot of opposition, at least among southern Jews, to slavery in the Antebellum period.
-You do see more...
-And I think this is one of the contributions of my book is highlighting that there were more Jews than had been remembered, who were ambivalent about secession and the project of the Confederacy.
+But you do see, so you don't see a lot of opposition, at least among Southern Jews, to slavery in the antebellum period.
+You do see more, and I think this is one of the contributions of my book, is highlighting that there were more Jews than have been remembered who were ambivalent about secession and the project of the Confederacy.

-[00:17:35.5] Jeffrey Rosen: Fascinating.
+[00:18:00.5] Jeffrey Rosen: Oh, fascinating.
 And that's such an important distinction.
 Richard, you begin, among others, with Judah Benjamin, the most famous Jew in the Confederacy.
-He was a U.S. Senator from Louisiana, a member of the Confederate States Cabinet, and he twice turned down U.S. Supreme Court appointments by Fillmore and Pierce, which would have made him the first Jewish Supreme Court justice.
+He was a U.S. Senator from Louisiana, a member of the Confederate States Cabinet, and he twice turned down U.S. Supreme Court appointments by Fillmore and Pierce, which would have made him the first Jewish Supreme Court Justice.
 Tell us about Judah Benjamin and what he can teach us about Jews and slavery.